neeleshreddya/AI-STOCK-PRICE-PREDICTOR/README.md

-AI Stock Price Predictor Using LSTM
+Personalized Healthcare Recommendations Using Deep Learning

-This project utilizes a Long Short-Term Memory (LSTM) neural network built with TensorFlow/Keras to predict future stock prices based on historical stock market data.
-The goal is to help investors and analysts understand stock trends using AI-powered time series forecasting.
+This project uses a neural network model built with TensorFlow/Keras to predict the likelihood of diabetes in individuals based on health parameters.
+It then provides personalized healthcare recommendations based on the predicted risk level.
 Dataset

-The model is trained on a stock dataset (ADANIPORTS.csv) that includes daily records of:
+The model is trained on a diabetes prediction dataset containing features like age, gender, hypertension, heart disease, BMI, HbA1c level, blood glucose level, and smoking history.

-    Open Price

-    High Price

-    Low Price

-    Close Price

-    Volume

-This dataset provides a solid basis for training the model to identify patterns over time.
 Project Highlights

-    Time-series data preprocessing using MinMaxScaler.

-    Sequence generation for LSTM input.

-    LSTM model architecture using Keras (TensorFlow backend).
+    Data preprocessing including encoding and normalization.

-    Model training and prediction on test data.
+    Neural network model training and evaluation.

-    Visualization comparing predicted vs actual stock prices.
+    Real-time healthcare recommendations by patient serial number.
+    Accuracy visualization and classification metrics.

 Dependencies